maingocthanhtan96/larajs-docs/docs/packages/larajs-query.md

 **Sort Relationships**

-We leverage the [BelongsToThrough](https://github.com/staudenmeir/belongs-to-through) package to manage relationships that involve unlimited intermediate models.
+We leverage the [BelongsToThrough](https://github.com/staudenmeir/belongs-to-through) package to manage complex relationships.

 `Comment` → belongs to → `Post` → belongs to → `User` → belongs to → `Country`